kite-sdk/kite/kite-data/src/site/markdown/guide.md

 #### Creating Dataset Views

-Views apply logical constraints that allow you to work with a subset of a dataset.
+Views represent subsets of the `Entity` objects in a `Dataset`.
+A `View` has the same type parameter as the `Dataset` it is a subset of, and can produce `DatasetReader` and `DatasetWriter` instances for its subset.
+The readers for a View will not return any entites that are not included in it.
+Similarly, the writer for a View will reject any entities that are not included.

-Views provide a collection of methods that you can implement to process and analyze a subset of `Entity` objects from an existing `Dataset`.
-It provides functionality similar to SQL constraints.
+You build a View by calling methods that add a logical constraint to an existing View, starting with a `Dataset` as a `View` of all its entities.
+By chaining these method calls, you build views with more constraints that entities must satisfy to be included.
+This provides functionality similar to SQL constraints.

 For example, the following code snippet constrains a dataset to users whose favorite color is orange (this is an equality constraint).

     View<User> orange = users.with(“favoriteColor”, “orange”)

-The following snippet demonstrates how you define a View by taking an existing Dataset (or an existing View) and adding another constraint to refine it.
-You can chain additional methods to get to the final View.
+The next snippet demonstrates how you define a View by taking an existing Dataset (or an existing View) and chaining another constraint to refine it.
+Any View can be further refined using the constraint methods.
 In this case, the code takes a subset of the `events` view from (greater than or equal to) October 4, to (less than or equal to) April 10.

     long OCT_4 = new org.joda.time.DateTime(2012, 10, 4, 0, 0).getMillis();
     long APR_10 = new org.joda.time.DateTime(2013, 4, 10, 0, 0).getMillis();
     View<Event> v = events.from(“timestamp”, OCT_4).to(“timestamp”, APR_10);

-The `fromAfter` and `toBefore` methods are similar to `from` and `to`, but do not contain the end point values.
+The `fromAfter` and `toBefore` methods are similar to `from` and `to`, but do not contain the end point values (strict less than and strict greater than).

 The [RefinableView interface][refin] defines these methods.